Sonos set-top streaming box: rumours, leaks and our wishlist for the Apple TV rival

 Sonos streaming box: design speculation

-While we've heard that the device is codenamed Pinewood (presumably after the British film studio), there's not much information on how it will look.
+While we've heard that the device is codenamed Pinewood (presumably after the British film studio), there's not much information on how the rumoured video streamer will look.
 According to The Verge report, "viewed from the top, the device is a flattened black square and slightly thicker than a deck of trading cards."
 Which sounds a lot like an Apple TV to us.
-Expect Sonos' trademark rounded corner to make an appearance.
+Expect Sonos' trademark rounded corners, minimalist embellishments and white and black finishes to make an appearance.
+The Move 2 and Roam 2 come in a wider range of colours, but we can't see Sonos introducing that to a home product.

 The same report also mentions a remote control with shortcuts for popular streaming apps.
-And it says that Sonos Voice Control is integrated.
+And it says that Sonos Voice Control is integrated, alongside a physical remote offering.

 Sonos specialises in sleek, minimalist devices, and we're not expecting a break from the norm.
 The Sonos Era speakers introduced a new control panel, including a recessed volume trough and capacitive touch-sensitive buttons.
 We could see a version of this on the streaming device for consistency.